shizmob/pydle/docs/usage.rst

 and then resume execution of the calling function appropriately.
 That way, blocking operations do not block the entire program flow,

 In order for a function to be declared as a coroutine, it has to be decorated using the :func:`pydle.coroutine` decorator.
-It can then call functions that would normally block using Python's ``yield`` operator.
+It can then call functions that would normally block using Python's ``yield from`` operator.
 Since a function that calls a blocking function is itself blocking too, it has to be declared a coroutine as well.

 .. hint::